What is the “National Highways Red X?”

 A smart motorway is a type of managed motorway in which technology controls traffic flow and improves safety.
 Smart motorways use variable speed limits, lane management, and incident detection systems to help reduce congestion and improve journey times.
 Using overhead signs, including red Xs, to indicate closed lanes and variable speed limits helps to manage traffic flow and enhance safety, particularly during incidents or roadworks.
 They can also help reduce the frequency and duration of lane closures, improving journey reliability for drivers.
 Smart motorways are used in several countries worldwide, including the United Kingdom.

-How many intelligent motorways are in the UK, and where are they?
+How many smart motorways are in the UK, and where are they?